 Managers need to understand that employee engagement is part of their job—and that they're expected to take an active role in building that engagement.

-They can build engagement plans with employees, track progress, and take action on the individual level.
+They can build engagement plans with employees--including employee advocacy--track progress, and take action on the individual level.
 When they understand employees' needs, they can start meeting them.